 yijk=β0+β1xijk+β2xk+β3xij+δk+δij+ϵijk

-Here the δ terms are random effects for plot and unique site-time combinations.
-Some of these could be unnecessary depending on relevant sources of confounding variation (e.g., perhaps only site-time is necessary).
-If a researcher is interested in estimating additional terms looking at spatially confounded gradients or temporally confounded trends, they could add those trends using the appropriate site- or year-level averages and random effects.
+Here the δk and δij terms are random effects for plot and unique site-time combinations, respectively. xijk+β2xk+β3xij <- DEFINE!

 When sampling to handle spatiotemporal confounders, should plots within sites over time be permanent or randomly placed each year?
-The above models assume permanent plots.
-Permanent plots allow for plot-level effects which can cope with within-site OVB issues and have higher power to detect change over time (Urquhart & Kincaid 1999).
-Logistically, permanent plots might not be possible.
-As such, the above models can be modified to have no plot effects, as we assume that re-randomization removes confounding due to repeated sampling of the same plots.
-The resulting analyses should perform, although the estimate of the temperature effect will not be as precise due to greater residual error.
-If a researcher is worried about spatial confounding due to plots within a site being similar, they can include a site-level effect (either fixed or group mean covariate and random effect).
-We emphasize that it is a balancing act, however, as fixed plots can lead to a lower sample size due to logistical considerations in many environments, and direct readers to other explorations of this topic (see Gomes 2022 for an excellent jumping off point).
+The above models assume permanent plots, so we can eliminate confounding variables at the plot-level that is time invariant over the study period.
+For this reason, permanent plots help us cope with within-site OVB issues and have higher power to detect change over time (Urquhart & Kincaid 1999).
+Logistically, however, permanent plots within sites might not be possible.
+As such, the above models can be modified to drop plot effects; however, they would then assume that there are no confounding differences across plots in doing so.

+We emphasize that sampking designs to perform analyses that minimize bias versus logistics? is a balancing act, however, as fixed plots can lead to a lower sample size due to logistical considerations in many environments, and direct readers to other explorations of this topic (see Gomes 2022 for an excellent jumping off point).
 Finally, without a nested data structure – e.g., plots within sites resampled over years – we cannot include a site by year effect as in the above models.
-We still have some options, however, although they can be more ad hoc.
-See supplementary materials S2.
+We still have some options, however (e.g., see Dee et al 2016 and supplementary materials S2).

 In general, we urge caution when dealing with spatiotemporal omitted variables, and careful use of causal diagrams to ensure that we are controlling for a confounder at the relevant spatiotemporal scale.
 This topic is one that that deserves far more exploration in Ecology.
 More from other disciplines on this tricky class of problem and approaches can be found from literature outside of the scope of this paper (e.g., Ferraro & Hanauer 2014; Athey & Imbens 2017; Oster 2019).